LouisRichard/LouisRichard.github.io/readme.md

 ****

+** If you try to access this website through github.io, you will be redirected. ** ** Github pages doesn't work too well with PHP **

+****

 This website is very much still a work in progress.
 TODO :
 * Spellcheck
 * Change images
-* Write it in French as well
 * Write details for the projects
-* Add a switch language menu

 I tried not to use a template but it ended up looking like crap so I ended up using one anyway.
 Oopsy~~.

-Feel free to check it out at https://louisrichard.github.io/ or https://richard486.ch/
+Feel free to check it out at https://richard486.ch/

 ## Softwares Used
 *  Notepad++ - Making of the V1.0